 One of the many land acts designed to dispose of “useless” federal lands from the public domain, the Small Tract Act (STA) authorized the lease of up to five acres of public land for recreational purpose or use as a home, cabin, camp, health, convalescent, or business site to able-bodied U.S. citizens.
 If the applicant made the necessary improvements to his or her claim by constructing a small dwelling within three years of the lease, the applicant could file for a patent—the federal government’s form of a deed—after purchasing the parcel for the appraised price (on average $10 to $20 an acre) at the regional land office.
 This highly popular mid-century homestead movement reflects the quintessential American desire to claim territory and own a piece of the land even if the property in question is virtually “worthless” from an economic perspective.

-Although jackrabbit homesteading occurred sporadically throughout the United States beginning in the 1940s, it proved most popular in Alaska and the far Western states—especially in the Morongo Basin area near Twentynine Palms.
+Although jackrabbit homesteading occurred sporadically throughout the United States beginning in the 1940s, it proved most popular in Alaska and the far Western states—especially in the southern Mojave Desert’s Morongo Basin region near Joshua Tree National Park.
 The Los Angeles Times called the phenomena “one of the strangest land rushes in Southern California history.”
 Hundreds of applicants flooded regional land offices managed by the Bureau of Land Management (BLM) after reading how simple it was to file a claim.
 Still, jackrabbit homesteading did not take off until the end of World War II when building materials again became readily available and gas and tire rationing had ended.

-Undeniably, these modern homesteaders were different from the earlier homesteading pioneers: they were seeking land primarily for investment purposes, recreational use and to escape hectic city life during their weekend excursions into the desert.
-The trend seemed to attract a mostly working class crowd, but people of all walks of life and economic backgrounds were involved.
-The act also allowed many folks who had only previously rented properties to purchase a piece of land.
-Requirements for the five-acre homesteads did not necessitate that they live off the land as the original homestead laws required, freeing many to “prove up” their lease when they were able.
-Most came from the Los Angeles metropolitan area seeking solitude, repose, and isolation from traffic jams and other perils of urban life.
+Undeniably these contemporary homesteaders differed from the earlier homesteading pioneers in that they were seeking land primarily for recreational use and to escape hectic city life during their weekend excursions into the desert.
+Those laying claim to small tracts located throughout the Mojave Desert arrived from the Los Angeles metropolitan area seeking solitude, repose, and isolation from traffic jams and other distractions of modern urban life.
+The trend seemed to attract a mostly working class crowd but people of all walks of life and economic backgrounds participated.
+The act allowed many folks who had only previously rented properties actually afford real estate.
+Requirements for the five-acre homesteads did not necessitate that they live off the land as the original homestead laws required freeing many to “prove up” their lease on a casual, leisurely basis during weekend visits.

-Many jackrabbit homesteaders took great pleasure proving up their lease by constructing cabins themselves over weekends and holidays.
-Others simply purchased prefab cabin models that fulfilled the basic STA lease requirements from vendors such as Homestead Supplies.
-“Spreads” were often humorously named: Aching Back, Calloused Palms, Canta-Forda Rancho, Cost-a-Plenty, Dun Movin’, Jackass Junction, Lizard Acres, Rancho Azoff, and Withering Heights are a few examples.
+Many jackrabbit homesteaders took great pleasure proving up their leases by building cabins with their own two hands.
+Others simply purchased prefab cabin models that fulfilled small tract and county requirements from Homestead Supplies, located in two locations within the Morongo Basin.
+“Spreads” were often humorously named; Aching Back, Calloused Palms, Canta-Forda Rancho, Cost-a-Plenty, Dun Movin’, Jackass Junction, Lizard Acres, Rancho Azoff, and Withering Heights are a few examples.
 It is said that Wonder Valley was actually named after one of the area’s small-tract resident signs.

 - Click here to read Jacob Sowers essay titled, Wonder Valley: Place and Paradox.
 Sowers is an assistant professor at Missouri State University's Geography, Geology, and Planning program.
 Sower’s dissertation research, Symbiotic Tensions of Wonder Valley, California: The creation, maintenance, and unpredictability of an Existential Ecotone discusses the cultural geography of Wonder Valley landscape.